SAP-samples/btp-azure-opensap/Week4/Unit3/README.md

 * SCP: <https://winscp.net/eng/docs/installation>
 * SSH: <https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse>

-> macOS users have these tools installed by default.
+> **Hint:** macOS users have these tools installed by default.

-2.2 In case you don't have a terminal (macOS)/command prompt (Windows) open, please open one now.
+2.2 In case you don't have a terminal (macOS) or a command prompt (Windows) open, please open one now.

 2.3 Navigate to the location of your key file that you have downloaded in step 1.12 using the **cd** command.